 Akihabara is known as the technology center of Tokyo.
 Here you can purchase numerous products such as computers, cell phones, chargers, and unique Japanese tech-related products.
 More so, this part of Tokyo has some of the biggest and wildest arcades in Japan.
 The Sega Arcade is perhaps one of the most iconic gaming centers within this area and contains a wide assortment of ways to spend one hundred yen coins.
 Each floor of this arcade contains a different gaming theme so that visitors can navigate their favorites with ease and spend more time gaming rather than searching for what game to play.

 After spending your coins at the arcade, take your bills to the Kinji store in Akihabara and buy clothes ranging from traditional Japanese robes to the everyday street clothes you are probably wearing while reading this article.
 This store is located around a narrow street filled with thrift stores and other shopping centers where one can find both traditional Japanese and western clothes.

-I found Akihabara and Ueno to be a great combined day trip in Tokyo.
+I found Akihabara and Ueno to be one of the best Tokyo Day Trips.
 These two areas offer a terrific balance of Japan’s history, both old and new and give tourists an abundance of options to spend their day.
-If you are planning on traveling to Ueno, the Shinobazuno-ike Pond is a must visit due to the vast amount of tourist attractions located within the pond’s vicinity.
+If you are planning on traveling to Ueno, the Shinobazuno-ike Pond is a must-visit due to the vast amount of tourist attractions located within the pond’s vicinity.
 More so, this is an area that will not cause you to break the bank as most admission fees are rather cheap and even free.